mantidproject/mantid/docs/source/release/v3.14.0/sans.rst

 * Can export table as a csv, which can be re-loaded as a batch file.
 * File path to batch file will be added to your directories automatically upon loading
 * Workspaces are centred upon loading.
+* All limit strings in the user file (L/ ) are now space-separable to allow for uniform structure in the user file.
+For backwards compatibility, any string which was comma separable remains comma separable as well.

 Bug fixes
 #########